2019 Palarong Pambansa

 Algin representing CAVRAA who also registered a legit 7.29m jump.
 Sat behind John Lera of NMRAA who led the competition with 7.39m (+1.7).
 With one last jump Algin grabbed the win with a 7.55m (+2.8).
 Taking full advantage of the brand new track oval and strong tailwind conditions at the University of Mindanao.

-The leap surpassed the National Junior Record of Jerry Belibestre 7.43m set at the 2018 Philippine National Champs in 2017 and Jerry best ever 7.47m with no wind reading at the 2016 SEA Youth in Malaysia.
+The leap surpassed the National Junior Record of Jerry Belibestre 7.43m set at the 2018 Philippine National Champs and Jerry best ever 7.47m with no wind reading at the 2016 SEA Youth in Malaysia.
 However not surprisingly the mark was not counted as a National Junior Record as it had a too-strong tailwind.

 2019 Palarong Pambansa No Palaro Record Either for Algin Gomez